Fifirex/FifiGit/README.md

 ```

 This time is the worst case time, and is a marvelous improvement over the previous times.

+>WARNING: Using the --sort_list tag is a major hitting on your machine if the Repo base is huge.
+As the entire base must be sorted to display even a small portion of it.
+Use it only if absolutely necessary.

 ## <a name="install">Get the Code! </a>